AdobeDocs/uxp-indesign/src/pages/introduction/next-steps/distribution/distribution-options/index.md

 Once you have a packaged your code correctly, you're ready to distribute it.

 ## Distributing scripts
 A UXP script can be directly shared.
-Just share your `.idjs` file with your family and friends and they can run it after importing it within the scripts panel.
+Just share your `.idjs` file with your family and friends and they can run it after importing it within the Scripts panel.

 ## Distributing plugins